larsyencken/wide-language-index/README.md

 The Wide Language Index is an attempt to curate a set of examples of a wide variety of languages from public podcasts.
 The index itself contains a listing of samples and information about them.
 The audio files themselves are not bundled in, but can be downloaded as needed.

 The full dataset is meant to be downloaded from OS X or Linux.
-If your system meets the required dependencies, fetching examples of different languages should be as simple as running: `make fetch`.
+If your system meets the required dependencies, fetching examples of different languages should be as simple as running: `make env && make fetch`.

 ## Dependencies